By Richard Jones

 Richard explores many of the things that can go right or wrong in the delicate process of felling trees, converting them into boards, and drying those boards ready to make fine furniture and other wooden structures.
 He helps you identify problems you might be having with your lumber and – when possible – the ways to fix the problem or avoid it in the future.

 “Cut & Dried” is a massive text that covers the big picture (is forestry good?) and the tiniest details (what is that fungus attacking my stock?).
 And Richard offers precise descriptions throughout that demanding woodworkers need to know in order to do demanding work.

-The primary reason we decided to publish “Cut & Dried” is that Richard’s book provides a complete picture of how wood works.
+Richard’s book provides a complete picture of how wood works.
 If you are decidedly non-technical and hate math, you’ll find what you need here.
 Richard explains how trees work in terms any woodworker can understand.

 But for those woodworkers who want to understand “why” comprehensively, Richard has delved thoroughly into the science and math behind wood technology.
 You can go as deep as you like.

 Representing years of research and a lifetime of working with wood, “Cut & Dried” is intended to become the definitive book on the subject for practicing craftsmen.

 Lost Art Press, 2019.
 Hardcover, 321 pages.
 Printed and bound in the United States.